Key Takeaways

 - Bilt has an impressive array of transfer partners that rivals Chase and American Express, so you can turn that rent payment into free airfare and/or hotel stays pretty easily

-You can join the Bilt Rewards program for free and earn points on your rent payments as long as your property is in the Bilt Alliance Network (2 million units in the US are part of their network).
-If you join and pay rent through the app or website, you will earn 250 points per rent payment, once per month.
+You can join Bilt Rewards for free and earn points on rent if your property is in the Bilt Alliance Network of more than 2 million units in the United States.
+Paying rent through the Bilt app or website earns 250 points per payment, once per month.

 Using Bilt’s transfer partners is the best way to get maximum value for your Bilt points.
 That’s always where we recommend starting, so be sure to check out our sweet spots for Bilt partners.
 Bilt also has a travel portal that can offer decent redemptions, and it has one other unique option worth mentioning.